Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 We did grade 3 white water rafting on the Tongariro River from Turangi, which was very well organised.
 New Zealand

 We visited New Zealand many times and once considered a trip to White Island the most exciting tour we’d done.
 But then we did Whitewater Rafting from Turangi, that was the most thrilling adventure we did.
 It was a Grade 3 tour, with 2.5 action-packed hours on the water.
-Before setting off, we had to confirm that we were fit and able to follow paddle commands and safety instructions.
-No problem there—as fit as a 79-year-old can be!
+Before setting off, we had to confirm our fitness and ability to follow paddle commands and safety instructions.
+No problem there—we are as fit as a 79-year-old can be!

 Navigating 60 rapids in a 13km stretch was an unforgettable adventure.
 Rafting New Zealand

-During our tour, we navigated 60 rapids over a thrilling 13-kilometre stretch of river.
-Our guide was fantastic—steering us through the turbulence Whitewater.
-We had a great time, plenty of laughter, a few heart-pounding moments, and lots of fun.”
+During our tour, we steered 60 rapids.
+We rafted a 13-kilometre of the river Our guide was fantastic steering us through the turbulence Whitewater.
+It was a great time, plenty of laughter, a few heart-pounding moments, and lots of fun.
+We still look back on this unforgettable adventure as it was the highlights of our trip.

 Taupo was the site of a significant international triathlon competition two days prior.
 We were extremely proud to work with some of the competitors' crew members, considering our age.
 New Zealand